hanwenzhang123/fullstack-note/06-note/README.md

 - In the components folder, you can have sub-components for each feature present in the App like UI, card (props.children), styled components (.style.js) and utils file.

 [[↑] Back to top](#table-of-contents)

+## Cloud Computing
+#### Infrastructure
+- instead of companies purchasing their own computers to run webs, they rent computers from a cloud computing company
+- like a giant computer, inside its software is running smaller computers, we are renting one of these smaller computers
+- these smaller computer only exist in the software - which called virtual machine
+- we rent a vm from AWS to run backend, another vm to run database

+#### Load Balancer
+- good to handle internet traffic
+- set up multiple vm running same back-end code
+- set up a special vm in front of these backend vms called load balancer
+- load balancer will distribute requests evenly across our vms
+- we can shut off the vms that we do not need once the internet traffic slows down

+#### Iaas (Infrastructure as a Service)
+- AWS (Amazon Web Services)
+- GCP (Google Cloud Platform)
+- Microsoft Azure

+#### PaaS (Platform as a Service)
+- upload our backend code which will setup all our vms including load balancer and integrate everything for us
+- AWS Elastic Beanstalk
+- GCP App Engine
+- Zure App Service

+#### Microservices
+- split a big feature to multiple smaller code bases like save orders, charge credit cards and send emails
+- each of these code bases will have their own backend, each with the load balancer, and sometimes their own database
+- each code base can use different programming language and database
+- benefit: keep our code base smaller and more focused

+#### SaaS (Software as a Service)
+- Twillio - providing email servies with build-in backend and api code
+- use existing service instead of building your own service

+#### Additional Technologies
+- Primary Database - MySQL, PostgreSQL, MongoQB
+- Blob Storage - binary large object - a collection of binary data stored as a single entity
+- AWS S3 - for images upload
+- Elasticsearch - search database
+- Redis - cache, improve performance
+- Snowflake - analytical database
+- RabbitMQ - schedule tasks for later